OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/brokers/degiro/logout.md

 ---
 title: logout
-description: This page provides information about how to use the logout command in python.
+description: "This page provides information about how to use the logout command in" python.
 It includes the usage of this command and the details about its parameters.
 keywords:
 - logout